madtrick/piwpew-bot/README.md

 #### Rotate

 Rotate the player to a desired angle.
 The new angle has to be a value in the range `[0, 360]`.
-The game engine replies with a `Response` object telling if the rotation was successful together with the new player rotation.
+The game engine replies with a `Response` object telling if the rotation was successful together with the new player rotation and the tokens cost of the rotation.

 #### Shoot

 Fire a shot.
-The game engine replies with a response object telling if the shot was successful together with the number of remaining shots.
+The game engine replies with a response object telling if the shot was successful together with the tokens cost of the shot.

 #### Deploy mine

 Deploy a mine.
-The game engine replies with a `Response` object telling if the mine was deployed together with the number of remaining mines.
+The game engine replies with a `Response` object telling if the mine was deployed together with the tokens cost of the mine deployment.

 ### Notifications